 As this is just a pull-off, there are no toilets or drinking water here, but it is a great place to spend the night.

 Drinking water and a dump point are back at Norseman at the Welcome Park on Roberts Street.
-Here are toilets, showers (get tokens from the Information Centre for hot showers), and a laundromat.
+Here are toilets, showers (tokens can be obtained from the Information Centre for hot showers), and a laundromat.
 There is also an IGA to get any supplies you may need to stock up.

 Where It Is